Ti-Grace Atkinson: Early life and education

 Atkinson earned her Bachelor of Fine Arts (BFA) from the Pennsylvania Academy of the Fine Arts in 1964.
-While still in Philadelphia, she helped found the Institute of Contemporary Art, acting as its first director, and was sculpture critic for the periodical ARTnews.
+While still in Philadelphia, she helped found the Institute of Contemporary Art, acting as its first director.
+Atkinson was also a sculpture critic for the periodical ARTnews, as well as a painter, and associated with artists such as Elaine de Kooning.
+In 1969, a photograph of Atkinson was published in a series by Diane Arbus in the London Sunday Times.
 She later moved to New York City where, in 1967, she entered the PhD program in philosophy at Columbia University, where she studied with the philosopher and art critic Arthur Danto.
+She received her Master's degree in 1990, but did not complete her dissertation.

 Atkinson later moved on to study the work of Gottlob Frege with philosopher Charles Parsons.
 She taught at several colleges and universities over the years, including the Pratt Institute, Case Western Reserve University and Tufts University.